danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

 ## Energy storage and prices

-{{< sidenote br=\"11em\" >}}
-Note that this is supplier energy prices, not consumer prices
-{{< /sidenote >}}

 We're not done yet collecting data.
 One more feature we could download is the energy prices.
 This is particularly interesting when we want to make inferences about how energy prices are related to the climate and energy.
 We could sign up for an account so we can download the individual Excel reports, but it's probably easier just to parse the data from the website directly.
 For this I wrote a simple script that loops through the days we're interested in and get the average price across the day for the relevant areas ([DK1 and DK2](https://data.nordpoolgroup.com/auction/day-ahead/prices?deliveryDate=latest&currency=DKK&aggregation=DeliveryPeriod&deliveryAreas=DK1,DK2)).
-The data currence is DKK per MWh, but can be specified.
+The data currence is DKK per MWh{{< sidenote for=\"sn-8\" >}}Note that this is supplier energy prices, not consumer prices{{< /sidenote >}}, but can be specified.
 Again, we'll store this data in the database too.
 Since it fairly long, I'll collapse it by default.

 <details class="code-fold">
 <summary>See the Python script for downloading the price data</summary>